 Our team of certified security professionals has extensive knowledge of the unique threats facing retail and e-commerce businesses.
-We offer a full complement of services to help you address your information security program, manage your technical security needs, and overcome with the effects of a breach (if necessary).
+We offer a full complement of services to help you address your information security program, manage your technical security needs, and respond to a data breach if necessary.

 Beyond managing the direct threat to your data, systems, and networks, you must address multiple compliance and liability risks.
 Meeting PCI DSS compliance requirements is not a simple task.
 Even when those requirements are met, there’s no guarantee your company will be immune to cyber-attacks.
-To be truly secure, you need a comprehensive cyber security program developed with the benefit of expert, third-party assistance.
+To be truly secure, you need a comprehensive cyber security program developed with expert, third-party assistance.

 We can not only help you develop a comprehensive cyber security program to protect your customers’ data, we can review its effectiveness to meet PCI DSS requirements.

 Test the Effectiveness of Your Cyber Security Program

 Our assessments review your current program’s strengths and any perceived weaknesses.
-We will deliver comprehensive analysis, including a detailed action plan, to resolve weaknesses and tackle your most crucial needs.
+We deliver comprehensive analysis, including a detailed action plan, to resolve weaknesses and tackle your most crucial needs.
 Our assessment services include: